HIITMetagenomics/dsm-framework/README.md

 1. preprocessing of each dataset (`builder`),
 2. 64-256 _CPU intensive_ processes (`metaserver`), and
 3. _memory intensive_ processes which use very little CPU (`metaenumerate`).
+4. Post-processing of the mined data (see e.g. `wrapper-distance-matrix/smtxt2entropy.c`).

 The preprocessing step (1) is ran separately from (2) and (3).
 Steps (2) and (3) are run in parallel so that (2) is started first.
 The